Type species: Sphinx tancrei Staudinger, 1887.

 Wingspan: 40--53mm.
 As illustrated.
 Very easily overlooked or confused with various other small moths when captured in a light-trap.

-Found in light forest and scrubland in valleys with cultivation; in Israel and Jordan confined to riverine forests in damp canyons (Müller et al., 2005a & 2005b).
+Mainly a species of light forest and scrubland along alluvial floodplains in valleys with cultivation, as well as wooded ravines which occur off these.
+Indeed, due to overgrazing and habitat destruction, it may only occur in the latter in some areas of the Middle East.
+In Israel and Jordan confined to riverine woodland in damp canyons (Müller et al., 2005a & 2005b).
+A common feature of such habitats is that they are damper than surrounding areas, with good numbers of smaller Fraxinus trees and patches of closed-canopy woodland.
 The first European specimens were taken on the balcony of a tourist hotel at the Black Sea coastal resort of 'Sunny Beach', near Nessebar, Bulgaria (Soffner, 1959)!

 April/May to early September in two or sometimes three broods.
-In Europe, mainly in July (Popescu-Gorj, 1971; Ganev, 1984), although in southern Bulgaria it is regularly taken in April (S. V. Beschkow, pers. comm.) as well as in July.
+In Europe, mainly in July (Popescu-Gorj, 1971; Ganev, 1984; Eitschberger & Gurko, 2017), although in southern Bulgaria it is regularly taken in April (S. V. Beshkov, pers. comm.) as well as in June/July.
+The single specimen from northern Jordan was captured in late April 1999 at 1000m altitude (Müller et al., 2005a).
+Recorded as being 'common' in the Pustnicu Forest (Romania) during 26.vii-6.viii.2008, and around Odessa, Ukraine, from late July to late August (Khalaim, 2015; Eitschberger & Gurko, 2017).

 OVUM: Undescribed.